The Green Papers: 2026 General Election

 Candidate Democratic Secretary of State Jocelyn Benson

-Candidate Democratic former Cape Coral Florida Mayor Marni Sawicki
+Democratic former Cape Coral Florida Mayor Marni Sawicki - apparently not a candidate

 Candidate Democratic Genesee County Sheriff Christopher R. "Chris" Swanson